top of page

 Remembering the fun we had painting baobabs at Victoria Falls in 2011, we started looking for ways to use slow shutter speeds to create unusual effects.

-We splashed water and threw sand in the air before Tristan started filling an empty coconut with sand.
+We splashed water and threw sand in the air before Tristan started filling an empty coconut with water and tossing it into the air with interesting but unspectacular results.

-Soon we were launching the coconut into the air with sand spiraling out against the dark sky creating intricate coconut swirls of infinite patterns.
+Then we tried launching the coconut into the air with sand spiraling out against the dark sky creating intricate coconut swirls of infinite patterns.

 This one has a jelly fish vibes.